dominicddl/EcoTrack/README.md

 know that it is not due to the functions that were already implemented.
 With such tests, this allows us to narrow down what to look for when bugs arises, allowing us to fix errors swiftly.

-Due to the extensive amounts of unit testing present, we will display a few of the tests created in our README for milestone 2.
-Note that this list is non-exhaustive and will increase heading into Milestone 3

-For our React frontend, we will test our UI components and utility functions using tools using jest.
+For our React frontend, we tested our UI components and utility functions using tools using jest.

 <!-- Show screenshots for unit testing -->
 <p align="center">